Dogbowl

 Stephen Tunney, also known as Dogbowl, is an American artist, musician and novelist.
-He was a founding member of the avant-garde band King Missile (Dog Fly Religion), and has recorded many albums as a solo act.
+He is a founding member of the avant-garde band King Missile (Dog Fly Religion), and has recorded many albums as a solo act.

 He is also the author of two novels, the surreal, post-apocalyptic Flan, published in 1992 by Four Walls Eight Windows, and One Hundred Percent Lunar Boy, published in 2010 by MacAdam/Cage.
 One Hundred Percent Lunar Boy takes place on a terraformed Moon two thousand years in the future and chronicles the misadventures of sixteen-year-old Hieronymus Rexaphin, a boy who can see the fourth primary color, and the trouble he gets into after showing his unusual eyes to a teenage tourist girl from Earth.

 Personal

 Stephen Tunney graduated from Parsons School of Design with a BFA in 1982.
 He received an MFA from the City College of New York in 1991.
 He currently lives in New York City.